How is the rental market performing?

 CoreLogic's latest quarterly report details the state of the rental market.
 Find out how your area is performing.READ MORE

 The phrase ‘build your wealth’ has a very appealing ring to it.
 The words themselves conjure images of large houses and larger returns on investment properties.

 Empires can be built around the creation of wealth, or so the internet would have you believe.

 Watch enough videos on the subject and the phrase can begin to lose all meaning.
 If you can sit through enough you can begin to understand the buzzword nature that wealth building now carries.

-While it is true that a property portfolio can help a person build wealth, it is not a simple process.
-You can not simply just sit back and watch the money roll in.
+While having a property portfolio can potentially help a person build wealth, it is not a simple process.
+You can not just sit back and watch the money roll in.

 This value is inherently tied to the market though, so if the market trends downward the price of your property will too.

-Regarding your real estate assets, the capital gain or loss you achieve is the difference between the cost of acquiring the asset and what you receive when it is sold.
+Regarding your property portfolio, the capital gain or loss you achieve is the difference between the cost of acquiring the asset and what you receive when it is sold.
 In the case of wealth building, while the aim is to aspire to net a capital gain, any gains achieved will be taxed as a part of your income.

-Rental returns are the mainstay of wealth building through a property portfolio.
+Rental returns are the mainstay of wealth building when you have an investment property.
 With the right rental return, an investor can have an asset that will provide a secondary source of income (though this will also be taxed).